In order to care effectively for a person living with dementia you must accept the way things are; and then, introduce change into your life.

 My solution?
 We started each day by my asking my mother what day is it?.
 Then I asked her to read me the answer from the top of the newspaper.
 Every day.
 It worked.

 If I am different, I am different in this way.
-When something happens over I do two things; get out in front of it by accepting and anticipating it is going to happen; and, then trying to change it to something more positive.
+When something happens over and over I do two things; get out in front of it by accepting and anticipating it is going to happen; and, then trying to change it to something more positive.

 I don't try and deflect the conversation on to a new and different conversation.